 For more information on these sites, see the Register Database.

-Those sites with an asterisk (*) indicate properties which have been listed in the Register of Historic Kansas Places and are awaiting listing in the National Register.
+Those sites with an asterisk (*) indicate properties that have been listed in the Register of Historic Kansas Places and are awaiting listing in the National Register.

 Santa Fe Trail Sites

 - Santa Fe Trail - Douglas County Trail Segments (Black Jack vicinity)